One-loop calculations in CPT-even Lorentz-breaking scalar QED: Our model and lower corrections

 We start with the CPT-even QED with the Lagrangian \bea =(D_{\mu}\phi)^*(\eta^{\mu\nu}+c^{\mu\nu})(D_{\nu}\phi)-m^2\phi^*\phi-\frac{1}{4}F_{\mu\nu}F^{\mu\nu}+\frac{1}{4}\kappa_{\mu\nu\lambda\rho}F^{\mu\nu}F^{\lambda\rho}. \eea Here, the Lorentz symmetry breaking is introduced both in scalar and gauge sectors through additive terms proportional to the background tensors $c^{\mu\nu}$ and $\kappa^{\mu\nu\lambda\rho}$.
 Both CPT-even contributions have been introduced originally in \cite{kostelecky1,kostelecky2} and imply in a renormalizable theory since both $c^{\mu\nu}$ and $\kappa_{\mu\nu\lambda\rho}$ are dimensionless.
 As usual, we require $c^{\mu\nu}$ to be symmetric and traceless, and $\kappa_{\mu\nu\lambda\rho}$ to have the same symmetry as the Riemann curvature tensor.
 The tensor $c^{\mu\nu}$ of the present paper should not be confused with the one normally introduced in the fermionic sector of Standard Model Extension.
 Actually, what we call $c^{\mu\nu}$ is the $\kappa^{\mu\nu}_{\phi\phi}$ tensor of \cite{kostelecky2}, which must have a symmetric real part and an antisymmetric imaginary part.
 Here we consider a real $c^{\mu\nu}$, so that it must be symmetric.

-We would like to study the one-loop corrections to the two point functions both of the scalar and gauge sectors, which is an interesting investigation that has never been performed.
+We would like to study the one-loop corrections to the two point functions both of the scalar and gauge sectors, which are interesting investigations that have never been performed.
 Starting from Lagrangian density (\ref{lag1}) and considering just the first order in $c^{\mu\nu}$ parameters, to study the two-point function of the gauge field, we must obtain contributions of the diagrams depicted in Figure \ref{Fig1}.

 Extracting the appropriated Feynman rules for the model of (\ref{lag1}), we obtain that the contributions of the diagrams with external gauge legs depicted in Figure \ref{Fig1} look like as:

 \bea I_{(a)}&=&-\frac{c^{\alpha\mu}}{2}\int\frac{d^4k}{(2\pi)^4}\frac{(2k+p)_{\alpha}(2k+p)_{\nu}}{[k^2-m^2][(k+p)^2-m^2]}A_{\mu}(-p)A^{\nu}(p);\nonumber \\ I_{(b)}&=&-\frac{c^{\alpha\nu}}{2}\int\frac{d^4k}{(2\pi)^4}\frac{(2k+p)_{\mu}(2k+p)_{\alpha}}{[k^2-m^2][(k+p)^2-m^2]}A^{\mu}(-p)A_{\nu}(p);\nonumber \\ I_{(c)}&=&\frac{c^{\alpha\beta}}{2}\int\frac{d^4k}{(2\pi)^4}\frac{(2k+p)_{\mu}(2k+p)_{\nu}k_{\alpha}k_{\beta}}{[k^2-m^2]^2[(k+p)^2-m^2]}A^{\mu}(-p)A^{\nu}(p); \nonumber \\ I_{(d)}&=&\frac{c^{\alpha\beta}}{2}\int\frac{d^4k}{(2\pi)^4}\frac{(2k+p)_{\mu}(2k+p)_{\nu}(k+p)_{\alpha}(k+p)_{\beta}}{[k^2-m^2][(k+p)^2-m^2]^2} A^{\mu}(-p)A^{\nu}(p); \nonumber\\ I_{(e)}&=& -\eta^{\mu\nu}c^{\alpha\beta}\int\frac{d^{4}k}{(2\pi)^{4}}\frac{k_{\alpha}k_{\beta}}{(k^{2}-m^{2})^2}A_\mu(-p)A_\nu(p); \nonumber\\ I_{(f)}&=& c^{\mu\nu}\int\frac{d^{4}k}{(2\pi)^{4}}\frac{1}{(k^{2}-m^{2})^2}A_\mu(-p)A_\nu(p). \eea